Climbing Southwark Cathedral’s Tower

 Today you have the bright lights of the City and huge buildings that loom over the Tower like the Shard.

-With its strong connections to the brewing industry, Shakespeare and Chaucer, Southwark has a raucous history and was always the place Londoners went for a good (if immoral) time.
+With its strong connections to the brewing industry, Shakespeare and Chaucer, Bankside has a raucous history and was always the place Londoners went for a good (if immoral) time.

 On my 90 minute walking tour you’ll discover the real history in a place littered with tourist attractions and hear the incredible (true) stories of Londoners and visitors that made Southwark their home.
 We’ll spot some of the remaining Medieval and Elizabethan relics that are hidden in plain sight as well as tales of sex, secrecy and scandal.